Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 **cluster-generate** only has two unique options

- * 	**formula** path to formula file if not using the default packaged formula.
+ * 	**formula** path to formula file if not using the default packaged formula
- *  **formula-args** path to formula arguments to tweak some of the formulas output.
+ *  **formula-args** path to formula arguments to tweak some of the formulas output

 ## Examples

 ### Execution phases

-The important phases in the running of a cluster generate script are
+The important phases in the running of a cluster generate script are:

- * Acquiring Cloudera manager connection
+ * Acquiring a Cloudera Manager connection
  * Retrieving all the configurations for every service
  * Running the formula
  * Saving the calculated configuration